 “In the mid-2000s they were looking for ways to increase the value of the Interceptor to the business, and also ways in which they could increase the value in terms of appeal and quality to the public,” says Mr Heslop.

-“After these modifications it could cope with more power, so they began trying to tune the old Chrysler lump – which proved to be both difficult and costly – so the solution was to import reliability and newness in the form of ***craig motor engines?? (audio unclear Durran to fill in) and have shaved 200kg off the weight of the car.”
+“After these modifications, it could cope with more power, so they began trying to tune the old Chrysler lump – which proved to be both difficult and costly – so the solution was to import reliability and newness in the form of General Motors engines, shaving 200kg off the weight of the car.”

 This essential formula of tinkering, researching and perfecting has stayed true throughout the evolution of the Jensen Interceptor R and R Supercharged and JIA have now gone on to address other elements about the Interceptor that could be considered lacking in today’s terms.